My Main Page with Links to My Other Book Reviews

 Looks like a power shortage.
 Where’s the logic?
 Mostly letters from readers and the author’s responses.

-The small section devoted to fallacies is easy to understand but nowhere near adequate.
-Power resembles books that are thrown together to meet a deadline, shallow Sunday supplement logic.
+Power resembles books thrown together to meet a deadline--shallow Sunday supplement logic.
 Easy and grossly incomplete.
 Bad fallacy organization and explanations.
 Bad fallacy omissions.
 Bad overall organization.
 Bad problem selection.
 Bad reasoning.
 Bad moral value.
 Bad pragmatic value.
 Bad.
 Bad.
 Bad.
 Not recommended.
-One interesting tidbit: In 1948, 95 percent of the population gave the government info the government asked for.
+Contains one interesting tidbit: In 1948, 95 percent of the population gave the government info the government asked for.
 By 1985, 72 percent did.

 Why People Believe Weird Things by Michael Shermer